Farama-Foundation/gym-docs/docs/pages/environments/box2d/bipedal_walker.md

 ![BipedalWalker Episode Example](./bipedal_walker.jpg)

 ### Action Space
+Actions are motor speed values in the [-1, 1] range for each of the 4 joints at both hips and knees.

 ### Observation Space
 State consists of hull angle speed, angular velocity, horizontal speed, vertical speed, position of joints and joints angular speed, legs contact with ground, and 10 lidar rangefinder measurements.
 There's no coordinates in the state vector.